Total tourism & leisure industry private equity deals in Q1 2020 worth $6.96bn were announced globally, according to GlobalData’s deals database.

 Copy and paste the code below into your website to display the chart.

-The value marked a decrease of 36.3% over the previous quarter and a drop of 39.1% when compared with the last four-quarter average, which stood at $4.75bn.
+The value marked an increase of 65.4% over the previous quarter and a rise of 18.1% when compared with the last four-quarter average, which stood at $5.9bn.

-In terms of volumes, Europe emerged as the top region for tourism & leisure industry private equity deals globally, followed by North America and then Asia-Pacific.
+In terms of volumes, North America emerged as the top region for tourism & leisure industry private equity deals globally, followed by Europe and then Asia-Pacific.

-The top country in terms of private equity deals activity in Q1 2019 was the US with 11 deals, followed by the UK with four and Spain with two.
+The top country in terms of private equity deals activity in Q1 2020 was the US with 13 deals, followed by Canada with three and Spain with two.

-The combined value of the top five tourism & leisure industry private equity deals stood at $2.69bn, against the overall value of $2.89bn recorded for the quarter.
-The top announced tourism & leisure industry private equity deal tracked by GlobalData in Q1 2019 was Queensgate Investments’s $1.33bn private equity deal with Grange Hotels.
+The combined value of the top five tourism & leisure private equity deals stood at $6.7bn, against the overall value of $6.96bn recorded for the month.

 This analysis considers only announced and completed deals from the GlobalData financial deals database and excludes all terminated and rumoured deals.
 Country and industry are defined according to the headquarters and dominant industry of the target firm.
 The term ‘acquisition’ refers to both completed deals and those in the bidding stage.